ibm-cloud-docs/secrets-manager/assign-access.md

 ### Assigning access by using the IAM UI
 {: #assign-access-secret-group-using-iam}

 You can also use the **Access (IAM)** section of the {{site.data.keyword.cloud_notm}} console to manage access for your secret groups.
-To assign access by using the IAM UI, you need to supply the ID of the secret group that you want to manage.
+To assign access, be sure that you have the ID of the secret group that you want to manage.

 You can copy the ID of a secret group from the **Secret groups** table in your {{site.data.keyword.secrets-manager_short}} service instance.
 {: tip}